 Most people use ceiling fans in the summer, creating a downdraft that causes a wind-chill effect.
 The skin evaporates slight amounts of water from the sweat glands, providing cooling through the skin's surface.
 The air is only moved, not cooled so you want to turn the fan off when there are no people in the room.
-You may find you can lower your thermostat down a degree or two to save on energy costs.
+You may find you can save HVAC (or air conditioning) costs by lowering your thermostat temperature a degree or two.

 Air settles in layers with the warmest air at the top of a room.
 In the winter, ceiling fans can run counterclockwise to redirect warm air from the ceiling down the walls and into living spaces where there are people.